(Updated 6 December 2022)

 - PRES-6 What is meant by ‘healthcare organisation’?

-The 'healthcare organisation' is the entity that owns and operates the facility in which the prescribing system operates
+The 'healthcare organisation' is the entity that owns and operates the healthcare service that uses the prescribing system.

 - PRES-7 Do the two passwords need to be different for each user account?